home-assistant/home-assistant.io/source/_integrations/flexit_bacnet.markdown

 If you need to shut down the unit, make sure to take all necessary precautions, such as securing the system with frost protection dampers.

-Furthermore, Flexit recommends that filter replacement is made with the unit unplugged from the power socket.
-To prevent damage when unplugging the device, a controlled shutdown initiated from the control panel (or in the future, from a service call in Home Assistant) is required.
+Furthermore, Flexit recommends to unplug the unit from the power socket before replacing a filter.
+To prevent damage, always initiate a controlled shutdown from the control panel (or, in the future, from a service call in Home Assistant) before unplugging the device.

 {% include integrations/config_flow.md %}